UniMath/agda-unimath/tables/operations-propositions.md

 | [Coproduct](foundation-core.coproduct-types.md)             | `+`               | _N/A_                    |

 Note that for many operations in the second section, there is an equivalent operation on propositions in the first.
-In these cases, the operation from the first list is usually preferred.

 | Name                                                                   | Operator on types | Operator on propositions                     |
 | ---------------------------------------------------------------------- | ----------------- | -------------------------------------------- |